Mining Intelligence and Sales Leads

 The Property is a molybdenite-scheelite porphyry deposit 2.5 km across and extending up to 2 km in depth that consists of moderately to steeply dipping stockwork veins ranging from hairline to 5 mm in width.

 The two main zones of molybdenite mineralisation, within the Davidson deposit, have been named the Main and Lower zones, respectively.
-These are high-grade zones within a much larger but lower grade zone defined by the =0.17% MoS2 shell.
+These are high-grade zones within a much larger but lower grade zone defined by the =0.17% MoS, shell.

-The Main zone is hosted by the granodiorite sheet and is defined by the =0.3% MoS2 grade shell.
+The Main zone is hosted by the granodiorite sheet and is defined by the =0.3% MoS, grade shell.
 It is an irregular zone, roughly circular in plan view and elliptical in cross-section, with maximum horizontal dimensions of approximately 450 m and maximum vertical extent of approximately 200 m.

 The general mineralised zones within the granodiorite, including the Main zone, has been described by Atkinson (1981) who reported two basic types of molybdenite-bearing quartz veins: Type 1 (fine-grained molybdenite) and Type 2 (coarse-grained molybdenite).
-The Type 1 veins are sub-divided into two subtypes: an early set of narrow (= 3 mm) veins that locally form stockworks and a set of much wider (= 60 cm) banded veins.
+The Type 1 veins are sub-divided into two sub-types: an early set of narrow (=3 mm) veins that locally form stockworks and a set of much wider (= 60 cm) banded veins.
 The strongest set of banded veins dips to the southeast and east of the 15000 E crosscut, but progressively flattens to the northwest.
-Type 2 veins are up to 15 cm in width, carry molybdenite crystals = 5 cm in diameter, and may have been the latest quartz-molybdenite veins to be deposited.
+Type 2 veins are up to 15 cm in width, carry molybdenite crystals =5 cm in diameter, and may have been the latest quartz-molybdenite veins to be deposited.

-The Lower zone, as presently defined, was deposited mainly in the upper part of the rhyolite plug within the = 0.3% molybdenite grade shell.
+The Lower zone, as presently defined, was deposited mainly in the upper part of the rhyolite plug within the= 0.3% molybdenite grade shell.
 With work still in progress, the zone appears to be elongated to the north-northwest with that dimension being approximately 250 m, and with a maximum width and height of approximately 100 m and 40 m, respectively.
 Both fine-grained and coarse-grained quartz-molybdenite veins occur in the Lower zone, although the vein type distinctions reported in the Main zone are not as clear in this zone, and the very coarse Type 2 veins are not present.
 The strongest molybdenite-bearing quartz veins are banded veins, interpreted to be gently southeasterly dipping, which continue past the plug to the southeast.
 Disseminated molybdenite is present in small amounts locally.
 There is a multiplicity of vein types still under study in the general area of the Lower zone, including early barren quartz veins, molybdenite-bearing veins with or without magnetite, pyrite or scheelite, and late pyrite-carbonate and finally carbonate veins.

 Reserves